gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 CheckList also provides perturbation functions such as character swaps, contractions, name and location changes, and neutral word replacement.

 ## Conclusion
 Thus, CheckList proposes a general framework to perform a comprehensive and fine-grained evaluation of NLP models.
-This can help us better understand the state of NLP models beyond the leaderboard and how to fix them.
+This can help us better understand the state of NLP models beyond the leaderboard.

 ## References
 - Marco Tulio Ribeiro et al., ["Beyond Accuracy: Behavioral Testing of NLP models with CheckList"](https://arxiv.org/abs/2005.04118)